Shiv-Nadar-University-SNU/gettingStartedWithGithubInSNU/README.md

-# Welcome to Github.
 # Getting started with Github

-## We will be learning the basic commands of git and terms about github

 ## Submission Procedure
 Read the following steps and guidelines properly for proper understanding of the basics of Github.
 It will help further while making project submission for Code Innovation Series.